sypets/TYPO3CMS-Reference-Typoscript/Documentation/Index.rst

       en

 :Description:
-      The TypoScript Reference (TSref) is a true reference describing the core Content Objects and functions available for Template building using the TypoScript template engine.
+      The TypoScript Template Reference (TSref) is a true reference describing the core Content Objects and functions available for Template building using the TypoScript template engine.

 :Keywords:
       forAdmins, forIntermediates